 Keyword Purpose

 0 Pathname of the nastran command.

 0.acceptdeny Pathname of accept/deny utility used in this job.

 0.dmp DMP job template pathname.

 0.dmpaccept Pathname of dmpaccept utility.

 0.dmpdeny Pathname of dmpdeny utility.

 0.ini Command initialization file pathname.

-0.kwds= filename Pathname of User-defined general keywords file
+0.kwds=filename Pathname of User-defined general keywords file

 0.lcl Local job template pathname.

 0.params=filename Pathname of User-defined PARAM keywords file

+0.rmt Remote job template pathname.

-Table 2-3 Other Keywords (continued) Keyword Purpose 0.rmt Remote job template pathname.
-0.rmtaccept Pathname of rmtaccept utility.
+Table 2-3 Other Keywords (continued)

+Keyword Purpose 0.rmtaccept Pathname of rmtaccept utility.
 0.rmtdeny Pathname of rmtdeny utility.
 0.srv Server job template pathname.
 0.tmplt Alternate template pathname, overrides local/remote template selection logic. a.addall= list Comma separated list of extensions to be added to the j.all list a.addapp= list Comma separated list of extensions to be added to the j.app list. a.addofp= list Comma separated list of extensions to be added to the j.ofp list. a.addold= list Comma separated list of extensions to be added to the j.old list. a.appdir Application specific base pathname relative to MSC_BASE. a.altmode The INTEGER mode associated with the alternate architecture. a.altmodedir The directory name associated with the alternate architecture. a.archdir Architecture specific base pathname relative to MSC_BASE. a.estimate ESTIMATE executable filename relative to "a.archdir". a.exedir Directory part of any file name specified by "executable". a.flex Pathname of default FLEXIm license file. a.fms Comma-separated list of FMS keywords recognized in RC files. a.k Multiplier for K factor. a.msgcat Pathname of default message catalog. a.news News filename relative to "a.appdir". a.port Default FLEXIm port number. a.rc Version dependent RC files base filename.
-For LINUX, default is "nast< vernum >rc" and for Windows, default is "nast< vernum >.rcf". a.rcb Version independent RC base filename.
-Default is the "a.rc" keyword value. a.release Release number, same as MSC Nastran version number. a.sbcm Pathname of default node-locked authorization code file. a.solver Solver executable filename relative to "a.archdir". a.sss Delivery database filename relative to "a.archdir". a.tier MSC internal variable. a.touch News file touch pathname.
+For LINUX, default is "nast< vernum&gt; .rc" and for Windows, default is "nast< vernum&gt; .rcf". a.rcb Version independent RC base filename.
+Default is the "a.rc" keyword value. a.release Release number, same as MSC Nastran version number. a.sbcm Pathname of default node-locked authorization code file. a.solver Solver executable filename relative to "a.archdir". a.sss Delivery database filename relative to "a.archdir". a.tier MSC internal variable. a.touch News file touch pathname. a.urc Version dependent User and Local RC files base filename.
+For LINUX, will always be prefixed by ".".
+For LINUX, default is "nastranrc" and for Windows default is "nastran.rcf".